tiftaylor/book_app/README.md

 >Number and Name of Feature: #2 Lab 11 | Search the API
 >Estimated time to complete: 1 hour
->Start time: ??
-PM | End time: ??
-PM
+>Start time: 4:00 PM | End time: 4:30 PM
->Actual time needed to complete:
+>Actual time needed to complete: 30 minutes

 >Number and Name of Feature: #3 Lab 11 | Browse search results
 >Estimated time to complete: 1 hour